Natty-p/-Medical-Doctors-Nurses-Other-Healthcare-Provider-Across-the-36-States-FCT-is-included-in-Nigeria/README.md

 # 📘 Healthcare Workforce-to-Population Analysis Report
-The Distribution of Medical Doctors, Nurses and other Healthcare woekers Across the States in Nigeria.
+The Distribution of Medical Doctors, Nurses and other Healthcare workers Across the States in Nigeria.

 <img width="1864" height="388" alt="healthcare workers on duty   over used" src="https://github.com/user-attachments/assets/b88ffba3-f886-4d89-b2aa-a9071e6a70cc" />